bwyman/Bulk-Image-Description/README.md

 	- `<input_csv_filename>`: The filename of the input CSV file (assumed to be in the organization's "Source CSVs" directory).

 Example:
-python codebase/main.py -org CMA -ai openai -images nga_example.csv
+python codebase/main.py -org nga -ai openai -images nga_example.csv

 The generated alt text and descriptions will be saved in a new CSV file in the organization's "Result CSVs" directory, with the filename format: `<input_csv_filename>_<ai_name>_<prompt_version>_<timestamp>.csv`.##